jagho-jcs/aws-devops-project/hsbc-aws-ec2/bastion-cluster/README.md

 | subnet_ids | List of subnet |
 | vpc_id | VPC IDs |
 | instance_public_ips | List of Public IPs |

+Assuming that the web servers on these Window and Linux machines are running on default ports, we need to enable public access to port 80.

+All other ports should be blocked.
+The Bastion host needs to `SSH` to port 80 on the Linux Server and RDP port 3389 on the Windows Server so that it can be used for remote access to these machines.

+For this project, I have created one security group for both types if instances `PrivateSG`.

+There is an assumption here that we are using the default Network Access Control List (NACL) for the subnets which allows all the traffic.

+You will notice that I am not using the default so this will need to be configured.

+The default build will also enable the ubuntu `UFW` this is currently setup to only allow `SSH`.